 Folks starting single-sourcing projects are faced with insufficient resources.
 The biggest problem with the existing literature is that nearly all of it is theoretical in nature.
 Most books on single sourcing contain advice about planning, managing, and creating modular projects and documentation.
 At this, they are very good.

-On my first single-sourcing project.
-I was hired to design and implement not to manage.
+On my first single-sourcing project, I was hired to design and implement not to manage.
 I wouldn’t be selling upwards: my director was championing this project throughout the company.
 Someone else would be doing that.
 Someone else would be determining ROI and measuring success.
 Nor was I the project manager, even though I would help determine which tools we eventually choose.
 What was not aimed at managers was aimed at writers: guidelines for writing and designing modular documentation.

 This is something else that I would not be part of and should not be.
 The writers who would be using the single sourcing system would be planning their documentation, just as they always did.
-This sort of information was valuable as a look at the point of view of the user, but it wasn’t what I was looking for as an implementer.
-But I knew that these books would be essential for training the writers to write and think modularly.
+This sort of information is valuable but it wasn’t what I was looking for as an implementer.
+However, I knew that these books would be essential for training the writers to write and think modularly.